 Casa Quiapo was reconstructed in Las Casas Filipinas de Acuzar in 2006 and became the Escuela de Bellas Artes contemporary art space in 2013 under the foundation of Bellas Artes Projects.
-Artistic Director Diana Campbell Betancourt will curate exhibitions within the 192-square foot space that rotate throughout the year.
+Former BAP Artistic Director Diana Campbell Betancourt curated exhibitions within the 192-square foot space between 2016-2018.
+Starting July 2018, BAP’s newly appointed Artistic Director, Inti Guerrero will invite artists for exhibitions that rotate throughout the year.

 The resident artists will be housed in their own original Cagayan Houses, which were the first historical properties to be transferred to Las Casas Filipinas de Acuzar.
 These buildings originate from the Cagayan Valley, the farthest north region in the Philippines.
 The four Cagayan houses are considered to be the everyman’s home during the Spanish era.
 With stones being the expensive material during the Spanish era, the original Cagayan houses utilize narrow bamboo to create a tall and sturdy foundation.
 Despite the simplistic design of the Cagayan house, wood serve as a function, as the cool breeze pass in between the planks and inside the silong or storage.